 The Jesuit order, founded by St Ignatius of Loyola, venerates the Madonna della Strada as their patroness and copies of the image are found in Jesuit houses and churches worldwide.

 A French holy card of the icon of Mary venerated in the basilica of Santa Maria Maggiore, Rome.

-The altar of the Madonna del Pozzo (Our Lady of the Well) in the church of Santa Maria in Via, Rome.
+The miraculous image of Our Lady of Miracles in the church of Santa Maria dei Miracoli on the Piazza del Popolo, Rome.